Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning

-These observations shed light on the performance of independent learners in MARL: while they can outperform joint learners on large problems, the degree of independence and the final outcome is hard to predict and is affected by different factors.
+These observations also shed some light on the performance of independent learners in MARL, as used by many modern deep MARL algorithms \cite{vdn,qmix}: while these can outperform joint learners on large problems, the degree of independence and the final outcome is hard to predict and is affected by different factors.
 Designing algorithms that are able to overcome these difficulties should be a primary focus of MARL research.